Business Immigration

 • Diverse Talent Pool: Access motivated non-EU candidates often eager for international experience, reducing turnover in grueling seasonal jobs.

-• Economic Boost: In 2025, with new immigration rules simplifying quotas, employers in shortage-hit areas can prioritize foreign hires over exhaustive local searches.
+• Economic Boost: In 2026, with expanded quotas totaling 164,850 overall and 88,000 specifically for subordinate seasonal work in shortage-hit areas like agriculture (including over 40,000 agricultural slots allocated early), employers can prioritize foreign hires over exhaustive local searches.

 By leveraging this visa, HR teams can transform seasonal bottlenecks into growth drivers, ensuring harvests aren't lost and guest experiences stay stellar.